Daddaforce/BloodontheClocktower/README.md

 3. Utilize the quick-move feature for streamlined player relocation.

 ## Configuration
+A single setting to change the delay between API calls is available, if you are being rate limited.
 No additional configuration required—everything is automated for easy use.

 ## Known Issues